Archive for the ‘Denny Cordell’ Category

 Listen: Say You Don’t Mind / Denny Laine

 In 67, when The Moody Blues ditched the blues, they ditched Denny Laine with it.
-Lead singer extraordinaire, his voice is the one we heard on ‘Go Now’, ‘Everyday’ and ‘Stop’, three super favorites.
+Lead singer extraordinaire, his voice is the one we heard on ‘Go Now’, ‘Everyday’ and ‘Stop’, three favorites.
 Their version of ‘Go Now’ still holds it own against the Bessie Banks original.
 What were these guys thinking?

 To this day, current members refuse to acknowledge that first lineup, excluding any of their tracks from Greatest Hits and anthology packages.
 Lighten up guys.